tibbben/geospatial-visualization/syllabus.md

 >  Assigned Reading:

--   Dover, Kohl & Partners (2019). *Downtown Oakland Specific Plan – Public Review Draft Plan*. [https://www.oaklandca.gov/topics/downtown-oakland-specific-plan](https://www.oaklandca.gov/topics/downtown-oakland-specific-plan) [ SKIM THIS - Look at the maps and contextual information - Be prepared to critique the use of maps in the report. ]
+-   Dover, Kohl & Partners (2019). *The Downtown Oakland Preliminary Draft Plan*. [https://www.oaklandca.gov/topics/downtown-oakland-specific-plan](https://www.oaklandca.gov/topics/downtown-oakland-specific-plan) [ SKIM THIS - Look at the maps and contextual information - Be prepared to critique the use of maps in the report. ]
 -   [ something from George? ]

 >  Optional Reading: